meetuparchive/meetup-web-platform/README.md

 Based on `redux-observable`, this middleware provides the following functionality through "Epics":

-#### Auth `epics/auth.js`

-_in development - API will provide most auth needs_

-Auth/login requires side-effect interaction with an authentication server, which has an endpoint distinct from the regular data API - the current branch implements it as part of the API server, responding to requests to `/api/login`.

-**on `LOGIN_REQUEST`**, which provides `credentials`

-1. Format `credentials` for API using a `query` for login
-2. Make API call
-3. Trigger `LOGIN_SUCCESS` containing API response (could format before triggering action if needed)
-4. Write auth cookie to maintain login across sessions

-**on `LOGOUT`** (no attached data)

-- delete auth cookie (not currently implemented)
-- clearing local state is not a side effect, so it's handled directly by the `auth` reducer in `coreReducers`

 #### Sync `epics/sync.js`

 This epic is currently only responsible for fetching the data from the API server on initial render or client-side